micmejia/bible-dump/AMPC/Luke/Luke 16.md

 He said, A hundred measures [about 900 gallons] of oil.
-And he said to him, Take back your written acknowledgement of [^b]obligation, and sit down quickly and write fifty [about 450 gallons].
+And he said to him, Take back your written acknowledgement of obligation, and sit down quickly and write fifty [about 450 gallons].